UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

-_This project was developed as a part of Software Design course at University of Minnesota, Morris._
+_This project was developed as a part of a Software Design class at University of Minnesota, Morris._